eshaanb11/habit_builder/README.md

 * Structured data storage (JSON) and safe file handling
 * Input validation and loops for robust user interaction
 * Basic gamification mechanics for motivation
-* Designing a **user-centered experience** in a terminal application
+* Designing a user-centered experience in a terminal application
-* Translating a real-life problem (habit formation) into a **working software solution**
+* Translating a real-life problem (habit formation) into a working software solution

----

-**Takeaway:**
-This project is more than a habit tracker — it’s a demonstration of **thoughtful design, persistence, and problem-solving skills**, all using Python’s built-in libraries.